 “Don’t be alarmed by the “prompt payment discount.”
 Go back to the hospital and say, “I want a fully itemized bill.
 I want to know what I’m paying for.”
 Some of it will be in codes, some of it will be in medical abbreviations.
 I’ve discovered you can Google those codes and find out what you’re being charged for, often, and most importantly, you might find you’re being charged for stuff that obviously you know you didn’t have.”

-Rosenthal also says, “We’ve trusted a lot of our health care to for-profit businesses and it’s their job, frankly, to make profit.
+Rosenthal also says, “We’ve trusted a lot of our health care to for-profit businesses and it’s their job, frankly, to make a profit.
 You can’t expect them to act like Mother Teresas.”

-If you have been the victim of an auto accident in Denver and you fear that a hospital is taking advantage of you, contact me today.
+If you have been the victim of an accident and you fear that a hospital is taking advantage of you, contact our experienced Denver car accident lawyers today for a free case evaluation.